Soyle-Productions/soyle-stories-user-manual/How do I/view/the characters included in my scene.md

 3. Select "Track Characters" in the drop down menu to open the Scene Characters tool

 In the Scene Characters tool, you can view the characters you've included in your scene.

+Different from characters mentioned but the tool will show both.